Robert-van-Engelen/tinylisp/GC/README.md

 Mark-sweep in tinylisp-extras-expand-ms has three operating modes:

-- `MS=0` allocates cell pairs until running out of memory, i.e. the fastest method, but may cause fragmentation that block the allocation of new atom symbols (located below in the cell pair pool), causing a fatal out-of-memory error
+- `MS=0` allocates cell pairs until running out of memory, i.e. the fastest method, but this method may cause fragmentation that blocks the allocation of new atom symbols (located below in the cell pair pool), causing a fatal out-of-memory error
 - `MS=1` allocates until 1/2 or 1/4 or 1/8 or ... free cell memory remains to
   avoid fragmentation, but this may cause out-of-control mark-sweep calls when repeately crossing the same free cell ratio, e.g. allocate one cell pair that triggers mark-sweep only to release one other cell pair, and so on
-- `MS=2` similar to `MS=1` but avoids out-of-control mark-sweep by disallowing crossing the same free cell ratio to invoke mark-sweep again, 1/2 requires crossing 1/4, then either 1/2 or 1/8, and so on.
+- `MS=2` is similar to `MS=1` but avoids out-of-control mark-sweep by disallowing crossing the same free cell ratio to invoke mark-sweep again, that is, after crossing 1/2 to mark-sweep it requires crossing 1/4, then either crossing 1/2 or 1/8, and so on.
 This operating mode keeps fragmentation low with good performance.

 The effect of these modes on the performance of tinylisp-extras-expand-ms (with